AAli107/Consyl-Engine/README.md

 Vec2D is another class inside the Utilities class which contains some useful functions for 2D vectors.

-So far there are two functions, one calculates with two 2D vector points which returns a float as distance.
+So far there are three functions, one calculates the distance between two vector2s.

-The other function will get two 2D vector points and calculates the midpoint of those two points.
+The 2nd function will get two 2D vector points and calculates the midpoint of those two points.

+The last function will rotate your Vector2 around a specified place on screen with the specified angles in degrees.

+#### Vec3D

+Vec3D is a class inside the Utilities class which contains some useful functions for 3D vectors.

+So far there are three functions, one calculates the distance between two vector3s.

+The 2nd function will get two 3D vector points and calculates the midpoint of those two points.

+ The 3rd function will convert 3D Vectors into 2D vectors, which is useful for rendering 3D graphics.

 #### Numbers

 Numbers is a class under the Utilities class which contains some useful functions for anything related to numbers like floats and integers.

-Right now, there are only two functions, one that calculates the average number from a float array you input in.
+Right now, there are four functions, one that calculates the average number from a float array you input in.

-The other function calculates the distance between two numbers in 1D space.
+The 2nd function calculates the distance between two numbers in 1D space.
 You can use it for calculating how far an object is from another object or ground.

+The 3rd function converts Degrees to Radian values.

+The 4th function does converts backward of the 3rd function which converts Radian into Degrees.